BDHudson/BDHudson-bdhudson.github.io/_posts/2014-3-3-Hello-World.md

 title: Testing Jekyll Now
 ---

 One of the most attractive points about using github to host my website is that I can have the code and other content in one place.
-In the spirit open, fully reproducable science, I plan on periodically updating a range of research projects on this website.
+In the spirit of open, fully reproducable science, I plan on periodically updating a range of research projects on this website.

 ```python
 # this is an example properly rendered python code